uivlis/conditional-tokens/source/pm-trading-db.md

 ```

 The command `setup_tournament` will prepare the database and set up periodic tasks:
   - `--start-block-number` will, if specified, start pm-trading-db processing at a specific block instead of all the way back at the genesis block.
-You should give it as late a block before tournament events start occurring as you can.
+You should provide the latest block before tournament events start occurring as you can.
 We don't actually have to start syncing the database until the first block in which a contract we are considering has been deployed.
 Let's take [BigToken](https://rinkeby.etherscan.io/address/0xd3515609e3231d6c5b049a28d0d09d038b4cfaed) for example again.
 Its [contract creation transaction](https://rinkeby.etherscan.io/tx/0xaa10a3d8ba2a08ae277eaadd5b876753ac118ede542ae89c25c882eda3766c53) occurred at a block height of [2105737](https://rinkeby.etherscan.io/block/2105737).
 This means the `setup_tournament` command could be invoked like this:
     ```sh
     python manage.py setup_tournament --start-block-number 2105737
     ```